TramontaG/SpotifyApp/readme.md

 ## Overview

-This is a simple application that provides an API for accessing your Spotify account.
-It allows you to interact with your Spotify data, such as your playlists, tracks, and more.
+This is a simple application that provides an API for authenticating your Spotify app with an account.
+You can get oauth token an refresh tokens using this API.
+For everything else, please use the official API described in https://developer.spotify.com/documentation/web-api/reference/

-## Features

-- _To be determined!_

 ## Getting Started

-### Prerequisites

-- A Spotify account
-- A Spotify Developer account
-- Basic understanding of RESTful APIs

 ### Configuration